-Sony Future Filmmaker Awards Announce Shortlist for 2025 Edition
+Sony Future Filmmaker Awards Announce Shortlist For 2025 Edition

-(MENAFN- Atteline) (Dubai United Arab Emirates, 30 April 2025) – The Sony Future Filmmaker Awards announce today the shortlist for the 2025 edition.
-Selected for their outstanding originality, the 30 shortlisted filmmakers across four categories – Fiction, Non-Fiction, Animation, and Student – are awarded the unique opportunity to attend a four-day immersive program behind-the-scenes at the Sony Pictures Studios in Culver City from June 2 – 5, 2025, and culminating in the Awards ceremony on June 5, 2025 where the four category winners are revealed.
+(MENAFN- Mid-East Info) (Dubai United Arab Emirates, 30 April 2025) – The Sony Future Filmmaker Awards announce today the shortlist for the 2025 edition.
+Selected for their outstanding originality, the 30 shortlisted filmmakers across four categories – Fiction, Non-Fiction, Animation, and Student – are awarded the unique opportunity to attend a four-day immersive program behind-the-scenes at the Sony Pictures Studios in Culver City from June 2 – 5, 2025 , and culminating in the Awards ceremony on June 5, 2025 where the four category winners are revealed.

 Now in their third year, the Awards were established by Creo in partnership with Sony to nurture the filmmaking talent of tomorrow and to provide a portal into the industry for filmmakers from across the globe.
 Each year the shortlisted filmmakers are flown to Los Angeles for an extensive program of workshops, screenings and events, fostering talent through opportunities to expand filmmakers' networks and giving them direct experiences right in the heart of Hollywood.